MUSEUM CONSTRUCTION UPDATES

-- 55,000 cubic yards of dirt was removed from the site to make room for the Museum.
+- 55,000 cubic yards of dirt were removed from the site to make room for the Museum.
 Some of the dirt went to the new D.C.
 United Soccer Stadium.

-- There is enough rebar in the construction project to go around the Washington, DC, Beltway almost 3 times.
+- There is enough rebar in the construction project to go around the Washington, DC, Beltway almost three times.

-- 188 blue whales or 3,667 elephants could have fit into the excavated area for the Museum.
+- 188 blue whales or 3,667 elephants could fit into the excavated area for the Museum.

 There has been a lot of progress at the Museum construction site in 2017.
 Concrete work is complete on the basement and main exhibition floor.
 The basement, the deepest area of the site, reaches approximately 65 ft below ground.
 This area will contain the Museum’s air conditioning and heating equipment.
 Currently, concrete work is focused on the visitor services level which includes the Museum’s café, office space, ticketing, and gift shop.
 On the exhibit floor, Clark Construction is finishing up the concrete support columns.
 In early summer 2017, the escalators will be installed in one piece using the 160-foot-tall tower crane.
 The only way to install the escalators is with the roof still open.
 Once the roof is closed, the only way to get big items in the building will be through the freight elevator.
 The elevator shaft is currently being installed on the East side of the building.

 April 2017 Update (click to read)